 NYPBMH will continue to support and monitor progress made on the Community Service Plan and its aim of addressing the community needs identified in the 2016 Comprehensive Needs Assessment.
-NYPBMH submitted these updates in a survey format to the DOH via Health Commerce System on December 28, 2017.
+These updates will be submitted to the Department of Health on or before December 28, 2018.